300 N. Broadway

 This is the Abe Lincoln profile – do you see him?

-The colors of the canyon toward the end of the day are so dramatic and the clouds added even more interest!
+The colors of the canyon toward the end of the day are so dramatic and the clouds added even more visual interest.

-More dramatic colors and perspectives of the ever changing formations.
+More striking colors and perspectives of the ever changing formations.

 Mary and I both spent a lot of time in the outside cars taking pictures.
 I love this shot of her with the mountain and surrounding clouds.